 From the FAA’s description of the application: The proposal’s primary focus is pipeline inspection and surveying in remote areas and harsh climatic conditions, but it has proposed a broad range of other types of operations in urban and rural areas, ranging from public safety to UAS detection.

-UAF is especially interested in using products like FlightHorizon to enable collision avoidance and provide airspace safety over long-distance flights.
+UAF is especially interested in using products like FlightHorizon to enable airspace management and detect-and-avoid and to provide airspace safety over long-distance flights.

 You can read the Alaska team’s full announcement on the selection announcement here: “UAF selected for new federal drone program”